atoyansk/AngularModal/README.md

 The data that follow are JSON example generated from [Typicode](https://github.com/typicode/json-server).

 Check the documentation and how to activate before using.
 For this application, port 3000 was used.
+See it on public/js/controllers/cards-controller.js

 The application also uses routes.
 To access, type the follow command in your Command Prompt: